-Ladies and gentlemen, there will be no guided tours through our manufactory and our museum will be closed on 26th, 28th and 29th of June 2018.
+Ladies and gentlemen, there will be no guided tours through our museum on both Saturday, the 15. as well as the 29th of September.
 We kindly ask for your understanding.
 The shop as well as our restaurant are not affected by this.
 We are looking forward to welcoming you at your next visit at Augarten Castle!

 Our porcelan museum is housed in a wing of the Porcelain Manufactory.